 The CEPAS response must be calibrated using a sample with known absorption in the photoacoustic cell.
-Here, we have used NO_2 gas for the calibration, which is a common option for measurements at visible wavelengths.
-However, it should be is, for example, basis for the JPL recommended reference spectrum (Burkholder et al., 2019).
-Another issue is the relative signal levels at 445 nm and 638 nm: the absorption cross section at 638 nm is significantly smaller, making it difficult to
+Here, we have used NO2 gas for the calibration, which is a common option for measurements at visible wavelengths.
+However, it should be noted that there are several drawbacks with this calibration method.
+The NO2 absorption cross section is very wavelength dependent, and there are some disagreements between spectra reported in the literature.
+We have used a spectrum from (Vandaele et al., 1998) accessed through the MPI-Mainz UV/VIS Spectral Atlas (Keller-Rudek et al., 2013).
+This spectrum is, for example, basis for the JPL recommended reference spectrum (Burkholder et al., 2019).
+Another issue is the relative signal levels at 445 nm and 638 nm: the absorption cross section at 638 nm is significantly smaller, making it difficult to calibrate all the channels at the same time.
+Calibrating one laser channel at the time, on the other hand, results in the temperature of the laser module drifting significantly from the typical operational temperature, leading also in drifting of the laser power and wavelength.